Ethnographic Video: Storytelling for Impact

 Nick Agafonoff is a market ethnographer and qualitative researcher (online & real world) with 20+ years of commercial experience.
 Facebook, Google, Jack Daniels, McDonald’s, Volkswagen and Nike, represent just a few of the global brands that Nick conducts large scale, in-depth, iterative qualitative and ethnographic studies for.
 Nick is widely known for his application of video documentation and storytelling to commercial research.
 He is expert in participatory and observational filmmaking techniques, ethnomethodological ‘disruptive’ techniques, auto-ethnography techniques, and non-participatory techniques, such as Eye Tracking.
 Presently, Nick is the Director of Lived Experience at The Practice Insights and Director of Real Ethnography.

-Prabhas Pokharel is an entrepreneur, design researcher, and technologist, who has been creating human-centered technology since 2009.
-He is currently the co-founder & CEO of Reduct.Video, which helps design researchers and strategists leverage the power of video storytelling to transform their organizations—so that everyone from the CEO to individual engineers have the human needs of their customers and users top of mind.
+Prabhas Pokharel is an entrepreneur, design researcher, and computer scientist; he creates human-centered technology.
+He is currently the co-founder & CEO of Reduct.Video, which helps design researchers and strategists leverage the power of video storytelling to transform their organizations—so that everyone from the CEO to individual engineers have see & hear the human needs of their customers, first-hand.
 Prabhas studied Design Thinking with David Kelley at the Stanford d.school, and was inspired to create Reduct while conducting ethnographically-inspired needs finding as a part of Stanford’s Design Thinking methodology.
 Before that, he worked with UNICEF to found one of it’s first Innovation Labs, and at the Earth Institute at Columbia University to create technology to further social development in the developing world.

 Tutorials are open to EPIC2021 attendees on a first-come, first-served basis.
 Buy a ticket during conference registration, or add a ticket to your existing registration: